sicongshao/sicongshao.github.io/_pages/about.md

-<span style="color: red;">*I am actively seeking graduate students to join my lab working with me.
+<span style="color: red;">*I am looking for highly motivated graduate students to work with me.
 If you are interested, please email me at sicong.shao@und.edu*</span>

 Current Students